 Things you thought stopped happening in the 1950s were still alive and well in this little rural town.
 And these microaggressions really made me curious about why my community was the way it was.

-Whether we were out or not, we created spaces for each other to be ourselves.
+We created spaces for each other to be ourselves.

 After graduating from Atwater High School as valedictorian in 2018, I knew I wanted to leave Atwater and go to college somewhere else.
 I felt like the education system in the area was underfunded, conservative and not as open to teaching critical curriculums as others might be.
 While the educators at local community colleges were becoming more critical, I wanted the chance to explore new places while I had the time and money.